martiege/TTK4145/Exercise9/README.md

 | c    | 20         | 5              |

 ### Task 4:
- **1. There are a number of assumptions/conditions that must be true for the utilization and response time tests to be usable (The "simple task model").
+ **1. There are a number of assumptions / conditions that must be true for the utilization and response time tests to be usable (The "simple task model").
 What are these assumptions?
 Comment on how realistic they are.**

  **2. Perform the utilization test for the task set.
 Is the task set schedulable?**